Year in Review: Saigoneer's 20 Picks for Best Vietnamese Music of 2020 | Saigoneer

 #3 Mademoiselle - Một Giấc Mơ

 Every time I listen to Mademoiselle, I want to fall in love.
 There’s a special way she distills the experience of loving someone into delicate lyrics that’s incredibly comforting and assuring.
 Throughout the new album “Những Tiếng Hát Thầm,” Mademoiselle sings about love with maturity and tenderness.
 Both ‘Một Giấc Mơ’ and ‘Loanh Quanh’ chronicle faded romances and unfulfilled relationships, but approached with a sense of acceptance.
 She neither agonizes over them nor expresses deep regrets, but acknowledges failed connections as an important cornerstone for growth and personal development.
-Jazz and classical are at the forefront of the record, proving the sonic background for her to lull us in.
+Jazz and classical are at the forefront of the record, providing the sonic background for her to lull us in.
 In a tumultuous time like 2020, listening to Mademoiselle is self-care, for her music is like a brisk walk through a garden filled with sunspots and cool breeze.

 #2 Tuimi - Nhà Bao Việc